dreamportdev/Osdev-Notes/04_Memory_Management/04_Virtual_Memory_Manager.md

 ### How Many VMMs Is Enough?

 Since a virtual memory manager only handles a single address space, we'll need one per address space we wish to have.
-This roughly translates to one VMM per running program, since each program should live in it's own address space.
+This roughly translates to one VMM per running program, since each program should live in its own address space.
 Later on when we implement scheduling we'll see how this works.

 The kernel is a special case since it should be in all address spaces, as it always needs to be loaded to manage the underlying hardware of the system.